InnerSourceCommons/InnerSourcePatterns/30-day-warranty.md

   codebase.
 - There is the fear of the contributors not being available for support with fixing bugs after the time on contribution.
+- Teams fear contributed code will lead to high(er) maintenance costs but do not know how to control for that
+- Receiving teams may fear that teaching others how to contribute code will expose technical debt in their system and that visibility may be damaging
+- Receiving teams may not believe that they will get acceptable code no matter how much mentoring they provide
+- Either team may not feel confident in measuring risks or certifying that they are mitigated in a contribution

 # Solution

-Address the fears of both the receiving and the contributing teams by establishing a 30 day period starting the with time the contributed code goes into production, during which the contributing team consents to provide bug fixes to the receiving team.
+Address the fears of both the receiving and the contributing teams by establishing a warranty period, generally 30 days starting when the contributed code goes into production.
+During this time the contributing team commits to provide bug fixes and/or staff support to the receiving team for issues around their contribution.

-a) clear contribution guidelines spelling out the expectations of the receiving team and
+- Clear contribution guidelines establish expectations and agreements before work starts
+- Warranty periods may vary depending on the risk levels involved

 # Resulting Context

 - the receiving team is willing to accept contributions and able to share the workload of initial adaptations/fixes
 - increased transparency and fairness
-- keeps escalations from becoming to heavyweight
+- keeps escalations from becoming too heavyweight

 # Known Instances